opendevstack/ods-quickstarters/tests/README.md

 5. Verify expected stages from the `golden` [run / build record](be-java-springboot/golden/jenkins-build-stages.json) against the response `stages`

-5. Verify the created OCP artifacts, and if pods / deployments are available
+5. Verify the created OCP artifacts, and if pods / deployments are available - thru tailor diff

 ```
 	resourcesInTest := coreUtils.Resources{